markvoelker/blog_test/content/posts/2015-09-25-defcore-misconceptions-1.md

----
++++
-title: "DefCore Misconceptions Part 1: Leading vs Trailing Indicators"
+title = "DefCore Misconceptions Part 1: Leading vs Trailing Indicators" author = "markvoelker" date = "2015-09-25"
-date: "2015-09-25"
-url: "/defcore-misconceptions-1"
+url = "/defcore-misconceptions-1"
-socialsharing: true
+socialsharing = true
-description: "Did you know DefCore is more of an indication of what the market has determined to be interoperable than a visionary standard that tells the market what to think?"
+description = "Did you know DefCore is more of an indication of what the market has determined to be interoperable than a visionary standard that tells the market what to think?" categories = ["DefCore","OpenStack","Misconceptions"]
-categories:
-  - "DefCore"
-  - "OpenStack"
-  - "Misconceptions"
----
++++

 DefCore Misconceptions Part 1: Leading vs Trailing Indicators
 =============================================================